Nearly 1,400 detained in Moscow protest; largest in decade

-MOSCOW (AP) - A Russian group that monitors police arrests says nearly 1,400 people were detained in a police crackdown on an opposition protest in Moscow, the largest number of detentions at a protest in the Russian capital this decade.
+MOSCOW (AP) - Nearly 1,400 people were detained in a violent police crackdown on an opposition protest in Moscow, a Russian group that monitors police arrests said Sunday, adding that was the largest number of detentions at a rally in the Russian capital this decade.

-OVD-Info said the number of the detentions it logged for Saturday’s protest reached 1,373 by early Sunday.
-The group has monitored arrests since 2011.
+OVD-Info, which has monitored the arrests since 2011, said the number of the detentions it logged for Saturday’s protest reached 1,373 by early Sunday.
+The overwhelming majority of people were soon released but 150 remain in custody, OVD-Info and a lawyers’ association providing legal aid to the detainees said Sunday.

-Russian police violently dispersed thousands of people who thronged Moscow streets on Saturday to protest election authorities for disqualifying independent candidates from the Sept.
-8 election for the Moscow city council.
+Russian police violently dispersed thousands of people who thronged the streets of Moscow on Saturday to protest election authorities for disqualifying independent candidates from the Sept.
+8 vote for the Moscow city council.

 Several protesters reported broken limbs and head injuries.
 Police justified their response by saying the rally was not sanctioned by authorities.